 ExpressVPN has an excellent kill switch feature that it refers to as “the network lock.”
 You can activate it through the General tab in the Options window.
 However, it should be enabled by default.
 ExpressVPN is serious about privacy and demonstrates this through its security features.

 NordVPN comes with an automatic kill switch feature that works well to protect your online privacy.
-Additionally, the VPN provider enables users to set up “kill lists” where you can include apps you don’t want to be disabled in case of a dropped connection.
+Additionally, the VPN provider enables users to set up “kill lists” where they can include apps you don’t want to be disabled in case of a dropped connection.
 You can activate NordVPN’s kill switch through the General tab in the Settings window.

 HMA VPN offers a decent kill switch feature that instantly shuts down your connection when the VPN connection drops.
 If you have two active VPN connections, however, only one of them will be disabled in case of the connection dropping.